 You're at the last step!
 In this preparatory guide, you will find all the information you need to get ready for your first day in the Academy.
-Please read over this information carefully so you don't miss anything important.
+Please read over this information carefully, so you don't miss anything important.
+Please note that to start the academy, you need to attend the installation session.

 Other things to consider